gkspranger/noop/README.md

 ### Functional Core

 I often find myself mixing *throwaway* side effects with what should be pure functions (functional core).
-This includes pushing logs, metrics, traces, and updates (e.g. "system X about to deploy Y", "Y has been deployed to system X", etc).
+This includes dispatching logs, metrics, traces, and updates (e.g. "system X about to deploy Y", "Y has been deployed to system X", etc).

 For example: